 Competitive applicants have completed most, if not all, of the general core courses.
-The core courses are: Human Anatomy & Physiology I & II, English I & II, Introduction to Communication, College Algebra (or Introductory Statistics), Introduction to Psychology & a free elective (3 credits, 100 level or higher).
+The core courses are: Human Anatomy & Physiology I & II, English I & II, Introduction to Communication, College Algebra (or Introductory Statistics), Introduction to Psychology, College Success & a free elective (3 credits, 100 level or higher).
 Applicants are selected for interview sessions based on their GPA and grades on their completed core courses as well as specific High School courses.
 If you have not taken Anatomy & Physiology I & II and the Math requirement, it is suggested you get them done first.
 They are weighted more than the other general core courses since they form a foundation for the program course work.

 High School applicants are evaluated based on their High School grades, level of their coursework and any dual enrollment courses.
-Promising High School applicants will be considered for a limited number of "Pre-Clinical" seats.
-The Pre-clinical program is essentially a three year plan where new high school graduates are accepted on a provisional basis and take the general core courses during the first year.
-Providing the specified coursework and grade criteria has been met, Pre-clinical students begin the program the second year.
+High School applicants are typically on a three year path and take the general core courses during the first year.
+Pending graduation, High School applicants are encouraged to apply so they have the opportunity to be invited to the information/interview session for more information on the career choice.